 They want people to return to sailing and resume their wonderful vacations as they did before Coronavirus.

-The cruise industry employees countless people, from shoreside employees, to port workers, to corporate team members.
+The cruise industry employs countless people, from shoreside employees to port workers, to corporate team members.
 They work in offices, onboard and shoreside.
-All these people want, and need, to work.
+All these people want and need, to work.
 The safer cruise lines make it to sail, the more secure those people’s jobs are.

 The cruise lines have their health and safety protocols in order because that means everyone wins.
 Including them.

 Cruises Require Passengers to be Vaccinated to Sail